sindresorhus/eslint-plugin-unicorn/docs/rules/error-message.md

 # Enforce passing a `message` value when throwing an error

-This rule enforce a `message` value to be passed in when throwing an instance of an `Error` object, which leads to more readable code
+This rule enforces a `message` value to be passed in when throwing an instance of an `Error` object, which leads to more readable code.

 ## Fail